Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 println("finished with exit code: " + exit_code)

 Other programming languages or natural language interpreters can be easily integrated in Dpdl via a dedicated plug-in interface and configuration in form of ‘Dpdl language plug-ins’.
-Please feel free to suggest yours favorite language on the Discussion section on the DpdlEngine GitHub repository
+Please feel free to suggest yours favorite language on the Discussion section on the DpdlEngine GitHub repository.

 The ‘DpdlEngine pro’ instead is available with custom licensing models only.